Stop Flock AI Surveillance Cameras

 Reach out to the Madison County Board of Commissioners and express your concern.
 The next Commissioner Meeting is on Tuesday April 14th at 7pm.
 Join us in making a public comment regarding Flock Cameras.

-Public Comments made at the March 10, 2026 Commissioner Meeting
+Public Comments made at the March 10, 2026 Madison County Commissioner Meeting

 Learn More